"Members act for some of the largest financial institutions on the most high-profile banking scandals."

 Members of our team are currently instructed on behalf of corporations and individuals in three key cases recently identified by the Director of the SFO, namely the investigation into Barclays’ 2008 capital raisings, Autonomy and the Serious Fraud Office’s investigation into Libor matters.

 Members of Chambers act for both the taxpayer and the Revenue in the Tax Chamber of the first-tier tribunal and have appeared in some of the leading cases on MTIC fraud including Bond House Systems Limited and others v HMRC before the European Court of Justice.

-We also have experience of matters involving regulators and prosecutors in New York, Abu Dhabi, Dubai where we have offices, and in the broader Middle East, with considerable experience of the cross-jurisdictional issues which arise in fraud cases, including tracing and freezing assets, compliance with anti-bribery legislation and the obligations under Part 7 Proceeds of Crime Act.
+We also have experience of matters involving regulators and prosecutors in Abu Dhabi and Dubai where we have offices, and in the broader Middle East, with considerable experience of the cross-jurisdictional issues which arise in fraud cases, including tracing and freezing assets, compliance with anti-bribery legislation and the obligations under Part 7 Proceeds of Crime Act.

 Our Business Crime Barristers

 If you would like to bookmark, save or send a list of barristers and associates* to a colleague, click on the folder icon that displays after the barrister's and associate's* name.